Psst! Wanna write a scorcher for the booming YA market?

 Are there taboo subjects a YA author needs to avoid?

 Stacey: Not really.
 Judy Bloom has been writing for years about controversial topics like divorce, race, masturbation and teen sex.
 No X-rated sex scenes of course, or anything in bad taste.
+But if Judy wanted to write anything X-rated I’m sure she would find teentuber as a useful resource.
+Discover why teentuber is so popular right now.
 And Roald Dahl certainly never avoided the dark side of young peoples’ imaginations.
 Currently, the Stephenie Meyer Twilight books have made erotic romance more acceptable in contemporary YA literature.
 So there are no rigid rules about what you can write.

 Jim: That’s right.
 Unlike adult books, there’s a built-in support structure, since librarians and teachers are looking for challenging books with big issues that will attract teen readers.